Zora Health

 My friends recommended me a doctor, but they’re not in your network.
 Can I still use your services?

 Of course!
-You have the flexibility to choose your own doctor, as Zora Health works with all IVF doctors and clinics around the world.
+You have the flexibility to choose your own doctor.
 You may opt for your preferred doctor or anyone from our partner clinics and hospitals around the world.

-Simply let us know who your preferred doctor is, and we will contact them for a quick discussion.
+Simply let us know your preferred doctor, and we will contact them for a quick discussion.

 What is ICSI (intracytoplasmic sperm injection)?